West Ham United F.C. in European football

 West Ham United Football Club is an English professional football club based in Stratford, Newham, East London.
-In 1965, they won the European Cup Winners Cup, and in 1999 the Intertoto Cup.
+They won the European Cup Winners Cup in 1965, and the Europa Conference League in 2023.
 They have also competed in the UEFA Cup, UEFA Europa League and the UEFA Europa Conference League.
-Outside of major competitions, the club took part in the Anglo-Italian League Cup in 1975–76, and the Anglo-Italian Cup in 1992–93.
+Outside of major competitions, the club took part in the Anglo-Italian League Cup in 1975–76, the Anglo-Italian Cup in 1992–93, and the 1999 UEFA Intertoto Cup.

 History

 West Ham United first travelled into Europe to play football in 1921 when manager Syd King took the team to Spain where they played games against Real Madrid, Celta de Vigo, Athletic Bilbao and Deportivo de La Coruña.
-In 1924, West Ham were the first club to visit Germany following the culmination of World War I, playing Köln, Waldhof Mannheim, Borussia Mönchengladbach, Eintracht Frankfurt and Freiburg.
+In 1924, West Ham were the first club to visit Germany following the culmination of World War I, playing Köln, Waldhof Mannheim, Borussia Mönchengladbach, Eintracht Frankfurt and Freiburger FC.
 The club subsequently embarked on tours to continental Europe frequently during the 1920s and 1930s, recording a 6–0 victory against Ajax in May 1929.
 In the early 1960s, West Ham travelled abroad to play frequently with matches in Costa Rica, Sweden, Rhodesia, Ghana, the United States, Austria and West Germany.

-1964–65 Cup Winners Cup
+1964–65 Cup Winners' Cup

 After winning the previous season's FA Cup, manager Ron Greenwood led West Ham into their first European campaign.
-Two goals from Alan Sealey saw West Ham win the competition against West German side 1860 Munich before a crowd of 100,000 at Wembley on 19 May 1965.